yadavmangesh/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-understand-project-structure.md

 ## Shared module

-Shared module contains the core application logic used in both target platforms: classes, functions, and so on.
+Shared module contains the core application logic used in both Android and iOS target platforms: classes, functions, and so on.
 This is a [Kotlin Multiplatform](multiplatform-get-started.md) module that compiles into an Android library and an iOS framework.
-It uses Gradle with the Kotlin Multiplatform plugin applied and has targets for Android and iOS.
+It uses the Gradle build system with the Kotlin Multiplatform plugin applied and has targets for Android and iOS.

 <tabs group="build-script">